Tressley/KantOS/README.md

 This project is created for educational and entertainment purposes only and is not intended for commercial use.
 It is not endorsed by, affiliated with, or supported by The Pokémon Company (Pokémon), Nintendo, Game Freak, or Creatures.
 All characters, images, and related materials are trademarks and copyrights of their respective owners, including The Pokémon Company, Nintendo, Game Freak, and Creatures.

 No infringement is intended, and all rights related to the Pokémon franchise are fully acknowledged and respected.
-This project is not authorized for distribution, sale, or any commercial activity.
+This project is not authorized for sale or any commercial activity.
 Users are advised not to use this project for any unauthorized purpose.